An overview of the management team at ESRC.

-The Economic Performance and Environment team leads the development and commissioning of new research in the fields of economics and finance, climate change, environmental planning and sustainability, energy, transport and infrastructure.
-We work in collaboration and partnership with a wide range of other research funders and external stakeholders, both in the UK and internationally, to maximise the impact of our investments.
+The Environment team leads the ESRC’s research commissioning, development and management activities for areas including climate change, environmental planning and sustainability, energy, transport and infrastructure.
+We work in collaboration and partnership with a wide range of other research funders and external stakeholders, both in the UK and internationally.